Khlong Chak Phra subdistrict: Local legend

-Khlong Chak Phra has a legend about a ghost of a pregnant woman similar to Mae Nak Phra Khanong, named "Phi Yai Wan" (ผียายหวาน, "ghost of Mrs. Wan").
-Like well-known a Mae Nak Phra Khanong who died while still pregnant, it is said that her spirit haunt people, including tuk-tuk or taxi drivers at night in many different ways, such as hail a cab, but then suddenly vanished mysteriously or hanging upside down from the tree.
-Believed that her story is true about the 1970–71.
-It is said that she was a local woman shot and killed because of jealousy by her husband on the railway side near the Taling Chan Junction and Wat Taling Chan.
-At present, there is still an old wooden boat preserved at Wat Champa in Bang Ramat, believed to be the boat of Yai Wan.
+Khlong Chak Phra has a local legend about a ghost named Phi Yai Wan (ผียายหวาน, "ghost of Mrs. Wan"), a pregnant woman whose story resembles that of the famous Mae Nak Phra Khanong.
+Like Mae Nak, she reportedly died while pregnant, and her spirit is said to haunt people, especially tuk-tuk and taxi drivers, at night.
+Witnesses claim she appears in eerie ways; for example, she might hail a cab, then suddenly vanish without a trace, or appear hanging upside down from a tree.
+Her story is believed to be true, with the incident said to have occurred around 1970–71.
+According to the tale, she was a local woman who was shot and killed by her possessive husband near the railway tracks by Taling Chan Junction and Wat Taling Chan, Some say, however, that she hanged herself.

+Today, an old wooden boat, believed to have belonged to Yai Wan, is still preserved at Wat Champa in Bang Ramat.

-According to the confirmation of a man who experienced this event directly, he said it happened in 1975.
-A deceased woman named "Daeng Wan" (แดงหวาน), she was the person he regarded as sister-in-law.
-She died from being shot by her husband because of the misconception that she was a pestered fishing cat in the daybreak, and she died unknowingly.
-The boat is believed to belong to Yai Wan, it was actually his own boat that he dedicated to Wat Champa because it's a haunted boat.
-Every night nowadays, Daeng Wan's spirit still rows in a khlong beside Wat Champa.
+One man who claims to have experienced the haunting firsthand said it happened in 1975.
+The ghost he encountered was a woman named Daeng Wan (แดงหวาน), whom he considered his sister-in-law.
+She had been fatally shot by her husband in the early morning, after he mistook her for a fishing cat that had been pestering the area.
+The boat, believed to be Yai Wan's, was actually his own; he later donated it to Wat Champa because it was haunted.
+According to this man's own account, Daeng Wan's spirit still rows the canal beside Wat Champa at night.